Skip to Main Content

 • Graduate students can borrow as much as $20,500 per year in federal Direct Unsubsidized Loans, with a lifetime limit of $138,500, including undergraduate loans.

-Graduate school can be expensive, with tuition and fees for the 2023-24 academic year averaging $11,827 at public institutions according to the National Center for Education Statistics.
+Graduate school can be expensive, with tuition and fees averaging between $10,000 and $54,000 per year, depending on your degree program, according to the National Center for Education Statistics.
 That doesn't include room and board, textbooks, or other supplies, which can quickly add to the cost.
-Federal loan limits may not be enough to cover everything, leaving many students to explore private loans as an option.
+Federal and private graduate student loans can help you cover the costs.

-In this guide, we'll break down graduate student loan limits and offer tips to help you maximize your borrowing.
+This guide breaks down graduate loan limits for the 2025-26 school year and offers tips to help you maximize your borrowing.

 The amount you can borrow in grad school loans depends on whether you choose federal or private loans.